Nikon D4S vs D500

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D4S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D4S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D4S and D500 can be found, respectively, in the Nikon D4S Manual (free pdf) or the online Nikon D500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D4S and the Nikon D500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.